-Cottage Cheese – is a fantastic breakfast food.
-It’s high in protein, which increases metabolism, produces feelings of fullness and decreases levels of the hunger hormone.
+Cottage Cheese – is fantastic breakfast food.
+It’s high in protein, which increases metabolism, produces feelings of fullness, and decreases levels of the hunger hormone.
 In fact, cottage cheese has been shown to be as filling and satisfying as eggs.

 Click here for Weight-Loss-Friendly foods that are supported by science -

 Leafy greens – include kale, spinach, collards, swiss chards, and a few others.
 They have several properties that make them perfect for a weight loss diet, such as being low in calories and carbohydrates and loaded with fiber.

 Eating leafy greens is a great way to increase the volume of your meals, without increasing the calories.
 Numerous studies show that meals and diets with low energy density make people eat fewer calories overall.

 Leafy greens are also incredibly nutritious and very high in many vitamins, antioxidants, and minerals, including calcium, which has been shown to aid fat burning in some studies

 Cruciferous Vegetables – vegetables include broccoli, cauliflower, cabbage, and Brussels sprouts.
 Like other vegetables, they’re high in fiber and tend to be incredibly filling.
 What’s more, these types of veggies generally contain decent amounts of protein.